miklevin/levinux/README.md

 from a talented and trusted source each platform who knows how to bake-in dependencies like the curses library (but not SDL).
-There's also a pruning job down to just what's necessary to get the non-graphics version of core.gz, so I suspect it will take a lot of qemu config file optimizations.
+There's also a pruning job down to just what's necessary to get the non-graphics version of core.gz, so I suspect it will take a lot of qemu config file customizations.
 I've seen the binaries as small as 1MB on older versions of QEMU, but modern compiles seem to come in arount 60MB.
 Times 3 platforms, and the "keep it small" tennant of Levinux goes away.
 So, anyone up to the challenge?